hrishim/llvl_prog1_book/src/c_variables.md

 }               //end of the main function
 ```

-Lets break down the three lines above.
+Let us break down the three lines above.
 The line defining *count* asks the compiler to reserve memory that corresponds to an "integer" and assign it the label *count*.
 In the remainder of  *main()* we can refer to this memory location using its label (i.e. variable name).

 The *count* above is defined to be an integer.
 What other data types are supported in C: